BongominErickJuma/Employee-Management-System/README.md

    - Ensure the database credentials in `db.php` are correct.
    - Verify that the MySQL server is running in XAMPP.

-2. **API Errors:**

-   - Check the browser console for errors.
-   - Inspect the network requests in the browser’s developer tools to see the backend response.

-3. **Frontend Issues:**
-   - Ensure all JavaScript files are correctly linked in `index.html`.
-   - Check for errors in the browser console.

----

 ## Contact